PySimpleGUI/DocsCleanup/readme.md

                               text_color='yellow')
 ```

-After adding the `text_color` parameter this is our new resulting window:
+After adding the `text_color` parameter, this is our new resulting window:

 <p align="center">